 Every year I say I want to do it.
 And every year I start and then get completely overwhelmed and just give up.
 But I’m pumped to say that I finally made it happen, folks!
 I got all of our photos together from my camera and each of our phones and edited out the junk and kept the precious stuff and got it all into a big beautiful book.
-Have you ever attempted an annual photo album or book?
-It’s a daunting task, right?
-Now that I finally have my act together, I can share with you a few tips that totally helped, and my favorite way to put a pretty printed book together.
+And I finally, finally have a totally foolproof method on how to make a yearly family photo book.

 Don’t try to sit down in December and sort through 12 months of photos, because I guarantee your eyes will cross and you’ll start crying and throw your computer across the room.
 Instead, create some folders on your phone or computer (wherever you store your digital photos).
 As you take images throughout the year, move your favorites to those folders so you’ll have them at the ready when you start making your book.
 Bonus points if you make a folder for every month!

 Pick Your Photos Carefully I know that it’s so tempting to include every single photo you took the first time your baby tried green beans.
 And squash.
 And spaghetti.
 But you could fill a book with just those little moments, if you take photos the way I do.
 So try to focus on the images that really signify something special or remind you of a time that you want to be sure to remember.
 Edit out photos that are too similar or you’ll end up with an encyclopedia.